 Here are a few of our top reasons why Revelstoke is awesome:

 This is one BIG mountain.
-We spent a whole day on just one of the lifts; each time finding a new route through the trees.
+We spent a whole day lapping the Stoke chair; each time finding a new route through the trees.
 Try skiing from top to bottom and have your mind blown by how far and long you’ll be skiing; but prepare for a real leg burner!
 This is definitely a resort that needs a few days to explore fully.

-It’s no secret that Revelstoke is one of the more remote ski hills, and as a result it means it’s beautifully uncrowded.
+It’s no secret that Revelstoke is one of the more remote ski hills in the Canadian Rockies, and as a result it means it’s beautifully uncrowded.
 Considering we’d arrived just as a huge blizzard dumped on the mountain, we were amazed by how uncrowded the resort felt.
-The only time we really saw anyone was at the chairlifts, and as soon as we set off into the trees, we felt as if we had the whole resort to ourselves.
+The only time we really saw anyone was at the lift line, and as soon as we set off into the trees, we felt as if we had the whole resort to ourselves.